 4) Sleep Well

-While nothing can replace good sleep hygiene, for extra support, turn to herbs for sleep, like those in our Sleep & Relax™ capsules.*
+While nothing can replace good sleep hygiene, for extra support, turn to herbs for sleep, like those in our Sound Sleep® capsules.*

-Sleep & Relax contains a blend of several relaxing, sleep-supporting herbs, including Lavender, Lemon Balm, Passionflower, California Poppy, and Valerian.* This USDA Certified Organic formula promotes a sense of calm and helps prepare your body for a good night's rest so you can wake up feeling refreshed.*
+Sound Sleep contains a blend of several relaxing, sleep-supporting herbs, including Skullcap, Gotu Kola, Passionflower, Hops, and California Poppy.* This USDA Certified Organic formula promotes a sense of calm and helps prepare your body for a good night's rest so you can wake up feeling refreshed.*

 Take two capsules one hour before bed.